eclipse-tractusx/traceability-foss/README.md

 In Users (from sidebar):

-1. Create user `default-user` with email, first name and last name; assign to it `user` role and set password (disable temp password option)
+1. Create user `default-user` with email, first name and last name, then assign to it `user` role and set a password (disable temp password option)
-2. Create user `default-admin` with email, first name and last name;, assign to it `admin` role and set password (disable temp password option)
+2. Create user `default-admin` with email, first name and last name, then assign to it `admin` role and set a password (disable temp password option)
-3. Create user `default-supervisor` with email, first name and last name;, assign to it `supervisor` role and set password (disable temp password option)
+3. Create user `default-supervisor` with email, first name and last name, then assign to it `supervisor` role and set a password (disable temp password option)

 All done!